 A unique naval battle in Australian waters

-Aboard the lead corvette HMAS Deloraine was Lieutenant Bruce Harvey, the ship’s anti-submarine equipment operator.
+A story involving corvette HMAS Deloraine and Lieutenant Bruce Harvey, the ship’s anti-submarine equipment operator.
 Harvey’s skill with the revolutionary new equipment gave Deloraine the upper hand in a naval battle unique to Australian waters.

 Sinking a submarine